-- •This form compares the average gross rent (unit rent + utility allowance) of three comparable units to the proposed unit the client is to move into. - •Find comparable units online at Zillow, apartments.com, etc. - •Utility allowances separated by county and linked here.
-All utilities included in lease price should not be included in Utility Allowance. - 4.
-Unit Rent + Utility Allowance = Gross Rent does not exceed the average gross rent of the three comparable units - B. Mark whether the unit is reasonable or not - C. Case manager signs and certifies the Rent Reasonable Form and includes in client's file
+- •This form compares the average gross rent (unit rent + utility allowance) of three comparable units to the proposed unit the client is to move into. - •Find comparable units online at Zillow, apartments.com, ads, etc. or in person with "For Rent" signs in your area or with property management companies. - Utility allowances separated by county and linked here.
+All utilities included in lease price should not be included in Utility Allowance. - A. Proposed Unit Rent + Utility Allowance = Gross Rent does not exceed the average gross rent of the three comparable units - B. Mark whether the unit is reasonable or not - C. Case manager signs and certifies the Rent Reasonable Form and includes in client's file